KNOW NATURE AND KEEP IT WORTH KNOWING

 On this page are listed upcoming events.
 The public is welcome at all club events, unless stated otherwise.
 See our Membership page to learn how to officially join NONC and support our efforts.

-Currently cancelled due to the pandemic, but we will eventually resume meeting on the first Wednesday of the month (September through May), at 7:00 pm. at the Schubert Centre, 3505 30th Ave., Vernon, in the Banquet Room.
+See dates and details at right.
+On the first Wednesday of the month (September through May), at 7:00 pm. at the Schubert Centre, 3505 30th Ave., Vernon, in the Emerald Room.
 Visitors welcome!

 SATURDAY NATURE WALKS